 Users must wear clean shoes.

-Users of the sand-dressed pitch must wear training shoes or astro-turf shoes.
+Users of the sand-based pitch are advised to wear hockey or astro-turf shoes.

-Users of the rubber-crumb pitch must wear training shoes or astro-turf shoes or moulded rubber stud shoes.
+Users of the 3G/rubber-crumb pitch are advised to wear astro-turf shoes or moulded rubber stud shoes.

 Users are required to wipe down equipment after use.

 Users must use equipment for the purpose it is intended.